mdda/mdda.github.io/_posts/AI/2022-09-14-running-minerl-within-a-container.md

 {% endhighlight %}

+### Complete commandline for `minerl-basalt-dev`

-> These ideas can be combined (i.e. port forwarding and directory sharing)
+These ideas can be combined (i.e. port forwarding and directory sharing) :

+{% highlight bash %}
+cd ../basalt-dev/..  # Make sure that current folder is parent of 'basalt-dev' on the host

+podman run -p 8585:8585 --mount=type=bind,source=`pwd`/basalt-dev,destination=/home/aicrowd/basalt-dev -it minerl-basalt-dev
+{% endhighlight %}

 ### Terminate the GCP VM when done...